-Thanksgiving is a great time to give back and get involved in your community!
-The Austin area has many opportunities to get hands on for the holidays, we hope to see you at some of them.
+The holidays is a great time to give back and get involved in your community!
+The Austin area has many Thanksgiving volunteer opportunities to get hands on for the holidays, we hope to see you at some of them.

 The Central Texas Food Bank offers opportunities all the way until the day before Thanksgiving, November 23, 2016.
 Monday through Saturday they have two shifts, 9 am to 12 pm and 1:30 to 4:30 pm with an additional shift on Tuesday and Thursdays from 6 pm to 8:30 pm.
 Each shift can us the support of up to 120 volunteers which will sort food donations at the Food Bank to prepare for distribution through its partner agencies across Central Texas.
 Warehouse volunteers help ensure all the food distributed is safe, healthy and high quality by inspecting, cleaning, sorting, boxing and making food donations ready for distribution.
 You can see available shifts and sign up on their sign up page.

 One of a kind, Austin Empty Bowl Project, is celebrating its 20th anniversary on November 20th at the Central Texas Food Bank.
 It’s the perfect combination of food, art and community with all benefits going to children’s hunger programs including Central Texas Food Bank, Meals on Wheels and More.
 Attendees purchase a handcrafted bowl for $20, local restaurants fill it with soup and you stay and enjoy the music.
 As an added benefit you get to keep the bowl!
 You can also volunteer to help with the event!

 HEB Feast of Sharing